What We Do

 - provide volunteering opportunities

-- signposting to a range of support agencies and provide on-going support.
+- signpost to a range of support agencies; providing on-going support

 We create meaningful employment which restores individual dignity:

 Being able to find and hold down a job increases people’s life changes and that’s why many of our projects focus on providing support to get into and stay in work.